harmonydata/hackathon/accessibility-evaluation.md

 ### Operable
 #### Keyboard Accessible
 Ensure all interactive elements (links, buttons, form controls) are keyboard accessible and focus indicators are visible.
+Severity:

+Compliance: Fail

+Comment: Keyboard does not tab to My Harmony and Select All
 #### Enough Time
 Check for adjustable or extendable time limits.
 #### Seizures and Physical Reactions